REENA1101/FrontEnd-CapStone-Project/README.md

 # FrontEnd-CapStone-Project
 Capstone project

-A Front End Capstone project having tech stack JS, CSS and HTML and using React, React-Router-Dom, Chakra etc. The web app is a Restaurant app named as Little Lemon Restaurant,
+A Front End Capstone project having tech stack JS, React and JSX and using libraries such as React, React-Router-Dom, Chakra etc. The web app is a Restaurant app named as Little Lemon Restaurant,

 The project contains: